-In the dossier, the ABE was established on the adjusted AUC (0-72h) and, even if statistical reanalysis of the data set had not been possible, as a consequence of lack of public information on trial design, it is acknowledged that the trial [4] and analyses were conducted professionally according to current EU guidelines.
-However, it is proposed that the IBE, focusing on intraindividual variability, as well as on a possible subject-by-formulation interaction, merits consideration.
+In the dossier, the ABE was established on the adjusted AUC from zero to 72 h and, even if statistical re-analysis of the data set had not been possible, as a consequence of a lack of public information on trial design, it is acknowledged that the trial [5] and analyses were conducted professionally according to current EU guidelines.
+However, it is proposed that the IBE, focusing on intra-individual variability, as well as on a possible subject-by-formulation interaction, merits consideration.

-The published experimental design [4] was not planned for statistical analysis of an IBE and this report does not claim with statistical protection that the two formulations are not switchable.
+The published experimental design [5] was not planned for statistical analysis of an IBE and this report does not claim with statistical protection that the two formulations are not switchable.
 Nevertheless, plotting the observed IER highlights a major "warning signal" requiring consideration for two reasons.
-First, less than 50% of subjects are within the a priori BE interval of 0.90-1.11 when (in compliance with the EU guideline) the base-line adjusted AUC is considered.
-Second, there is an apparently more favorable finding, when unadjusted AUC is considered.
+First, less than 50% of subjects are within the a priori BE interval of 0.90-1.11 when (in compliance with the EU guideline) the baseline-adjusted AUC is considered.
+Second, there is an apparently more favourable finding, when the unadjusted AUC is considered.
 Whilst such data analysis is not recommended by the EU guidelines, it constitutes an important consideration, when discussing the relevance of IBE.
-Indeed, for the healthy subjects in this trial, having normal thyroid function, the administered T4 likely triggered a negative feedback on endogenous T4 secretion, with a buffering effect on T4 plasma concentration, thus resulting in smaller IER dispersion than when adjusted AUC is considered.
-Axiomatically, it can be hypothesized that such rapid physiological adjustments will be less efficient or even absent in the targeted clinical population, these patients having either reduced or total lack of thyroid function.
-In this case, it is ADRs that triggered the required dosage adjustment to ensure an individual euthyroidal status.
-Therefore, the appropriateness of using healthy euthyroidal subjects to assess BE for Levothyrox® formulations is questionable.
+Indeed, for the healthy subjects in this trial, having normal thyroid function, the administered T4 likely triggered a negative feedback on endogenous T4 secretion,